 - Extracellular matrix

 With our colleagues in Pulmonary Immunology and the Department of Microbiology, we also bring expertise to the study of the biology of infectious lung diseases, including mycobacterial disease and influenza.
 The faculty publishes 40-50 articles annually in peer-reviewed first-class scientific journals and is supported by extramural funding predominately from the National Institutes of Health.

 Through the School of Medical Biological Sciences, the Department of Cellular and Molecular Biology at UT Health Northeast offers a Master of Science in Biotechnology, which is a thesis-based program.
 Several faculty members are involved in providing high-quality instruction that includes lectures, labs, and mentoring thesis research.
 Departmental faculty members also train approximately 25 post-doctoral fellows each year.
-Applications are being accepted now for Fall 2016.
+The program accepts applications starting in January for the fall semester.
 Learn about the admissions process and how to apply.

 Assistant to the Chair